 \section{Ad Hoc Teamwork Problem Formulation}

-Ad Hoc Teamwork (AHT) methods aim to train an adaptive AHT policy that an ego agent can follow to achieve maximal return when collaborating with an unknown set of evaluation teammates.
-Using the Dec-POMDP formulation to model the interaction between agents, this section formalizes the objective of AHT.
+AHT methods aim to train an adaptive policy that an ego agent can follow to achieve maximal return when collaborating with an unknown set of evaluation teammates.
+Formalizing the interaction between agents as a Dec-MDP, this section outlines the objective of AHT.
 While the most general AHT setting considers a possibly varying number of ego agents and teammates within an interaction~\citep{wang2024nagent, rahman_towards_2021}, this formalization addresses the more straightforward case where there is only a single ego agent within a team.

-Let $\pi^{-i}$ denote a joint teammate policy controlling the $N-1$ non-ego agents during collaboration.
-Denote the returns of an ego agent following $\piego$ to collaborate with teammates controlled by $\pi^{-i}$, starting from state $s$, as:
+Let $\pi^\text{ego}$ refer to the ego agent's policy, and $\pi^{-i}$ denote the $|N|-1$ policies of the AHT agent's teammates.
+We denote the returns of an ego agent that follows $\piego$ to collaborate with teammates controlled by $\pi^{-i}$, starting from state $s$, as: